-Start the day with a delicious breakfast at Federal Delicatessen on Federal Street – a take on an old school NYC Jewish delicatessen serving bagels, salmon latkes, pancakes, bottomless coffee and other yummy breakfast/brunch dishes.
+Start the first day of your Auckland itinerary with a delicious breakfast at Federal Delicatessen on Federal Street – a take on an old school NYC Jewish delicatessen serving bagels, salmon latkes, pancakes, bottomless coffee and other yummy breakfast/brunch dishes.

-Entry to the top is $32 per adult – however if you have a reservation for either Orbit 360 or Sugar Club restaurants then entry to the viewing deck is included (so you might want to save a visit to the tower if you plan to go to these restaurants later in your Auckland itinerary).
+Entry to the top is $32 per adult (if purchased online in advance).
+However if you have a reservation for either Orbit 360 or Sugar Club restaurants then entry to the viewing deck is included (so you might want to save a visit to the tower if you plan to go to these restaurants later in your Auckland itinerary).
 Book a Sky Tower ticket >

 If you are after a bit more excitement then you can also do a SkyWalk round the pergola or SkyJump off the Tower!
 We did the SkyWalk and absolutely loved it!
 Read more about the experiences at skyjump.co.nz.

 Next take a short 10 minute walk from the Sky Tower to the Downtown Ferry Terminal to board a ferry to Devonport – a charming suburb on Auckland’s north shore.